 - 24 hour emergency telephone number in the UK.

 - 24 hour emergency telephone number in your destination.

-- Co-ordination of transfers on arrival in your destination (at our recommended airport or equivalent, small extra charge in Australia and Thailand).
+- Co-ordination of transfers on arrival in your destination (at our recommended airport or equivalent, small additional charges may apply).

 - Support and advice from local staff throughout programme.

 - Certificate upon completion of the programme.